sedzinfo/workingfunctions/docs/reference/generate_missing.md

-# Generate missing data
+# Introduce missing values into a vector or data frame

-Generate missing data
+Randomly replaces a fixed number of values with `NA`, either in a vector or across every column of a data frame independently.

 ## Usage